I briefly introduced PM2, a process manager for Node scripts. However, there is one big thing we didn't cover yet, and that's startup scripts.

 These are PM2 scripts we can generate, so the processes running will restart themselves on an unexpected reboot of your server.

-We had this issue before a server rebooted for software updates, but our node-driven websites would not start automatically.
+Before a server rebooted for software updates, we had this issue, but our node-driven websites would not start automatically.
 This is where PM2 startup scripts shine.

 To generate a startup script for PM2, we can run this command.

 [PM2] To setup the Startup Script, copy/paste the following command: sudo env PATH=$PATH:/Users/chrisbongers/.nvm/versions/node/v14.15.4/bin /Users/chrisbongers/.nvm/versions/node/v14.15.4/lib/node_modules/pm2/bin/pm2 startup launchd -u chrisbongers --hp /Users/chrisbongers

 When you copy that line, you'll be done with this part!

 If you ever need to redo the startup script fully, you can run